 Eat lots of Carbohydrates

-Eat a high carbohydrate diet (more than 70% of your calories from carbohydrates) while at altitude.
+Eat a high carbohydrate diet (more than 70% of your calories from carbohydrates) while at high altitude.

 Avoid sleep during the day

 Try not to sleep during the day and keep yourself involved in some light activity during the day.
-Respiration decreases during sleep which further exacerbate the symptoms.
+Respiration decreases during sleep which further exacerbates the symptoms.

-Try to lay down or sleep by resting your back against the wall.
-If you cannot sleep in such mode then do not flatten your head on the bed rather place a bag below your head and then one or two pillows and then sleep in such a posture.
+Try to lie down or sleep by resting your back against the wall.
+If you cannot sleep in such a mode, then do not flatten your head on the bed rather place a bag below your head and then one or two pillows and then sleep in such a posture.
 It will help you keep your head much lighter.

 Carry preventive medicines for AMS

 Do take preventive AMS medicines along with you on the trip but only after consultation with your doctor or physician because the AMS medicines may lead to some side effects too.
-If you are not sure about any allergy with these medicines then try them one or two week before you plan the trip.
+If you are not sure about any allergy to these medicines then try them one or two weeks before you plan the trip.
 Check to see if there are any allergic effects and decide.

 A note from the pioneer, Vistet linked here at post #12: on oxygen cylinders:

-Small tanks of even medical grade oxygen provides a false sense of security : they will at extreme best last for an hour or two.
-For the value of cheap , portable oxygen solutions see here, # 5 and #7 check here
+Small tanks of even medical-grade oxygen provide a false sense of security: they will at extreme best last for an hour or two.
+For the value of cheap, portable oxygen solutions see here, # 5 and #7 check here

 Immediately descend, if symptoms increase

-Last but not the least, if the AMS symptoms start to increase then you should consider immediate descend.
+Last but not least, if the AMS symptoms start to increase then you should consider immediate descent.
 This is the only cure in some conditions when the symptoms have reached moderate levels and are not decreasing.